nlewo/comin/docs/design.md

 - the deployer: from a `Generation`, it creates a `Deployment` which is used to decide how to run the `switch-to-configuration` script.
 - the manager: it is in charge of managing all this components

+## Design choices

+### Protobuf

+Protobuf has been introduced to be able to stream events from the agent to the CLI client.
+This was pretty hard to achieve with the previous HTTP Rest API.